-The critical audit matter communicated below is a matter arising from the current period audit of the consolidated financial statements that was communicated or required to be communicated to the audit committee and that: (1) relates to accounts or disclosures that are material to the consolidated financial statements and (2) involved our especially challenging, subjective, or complex judgment.
+The critical audit matter communicated below is a matter arising from the current period audit of the consolidated financial statements that was communicated or required to be communicated to the audit committee and that: (1) relates to accounts or disclosures that are material to the consolidated financial statements and (2) involved our especially challenging, subjective, or complex judgments.
 The communication of a critical audit matter does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing a separate opinion on the critical audit matter or on the accounts or disclosures to which it relates.

-Evaluation of customer rebates payable for engineered wood products
+Customer rebates payable for engineered wood products

-As discussed in Note 3 to the consolidated financial statements, the Company has recorded \$49.4 million of rebates payable to third party customers as of December 31, 2019, of which \$37.3 million represents payables related to engineered wood products (EWP) rebates.
-The Company provides EWP rebates at various stages of the supply chain (including distributors, retail lumberyards, and professional builders) as a means to increase sales.
+As discussed in Note 3 to the consolidated financial statements, the Company records an accrual for estimated rebates payable to third parties.
+The Company provides engineered wood products (EWP) rebates at various stages of the supply chain (including distributors, retail lumberyards, and homebuilders) as a means to increase sales.
 EWP rebates are based on the volume of purchases (measured in dollars or units), among other factors such as customer loyalty, conversion, and commitment incentives, as well as temporary protection from price increases.
+As of December 31, 2020, the Company has recorded \$56.3 million of rebates payable to third parties of which \$40.7 million represents payables related to EWP rebates.

-We identified the evaluation of customer rebates payable for EWP as a critical audit matter because the rebate payable is based on a sell-through model as EWP products transition through the supply chain from the Company's wholesale customers to distributors, retail lumberyards, and professional builders.
-Accordingly, there was a high degree of auditor judgment required in evaluating the Company's estimate of the year-end payable for EWP customer rebates, which is inherently difficult due to the information limitations as the products transition through the supply chain.
+We identified the rebates payable for EWP as a critical audit matter.
+Evaluating the Company's estimate of the year-end rebates payable for EWP, which is based on a sell-through model as EWP products transition through the supply chain, required a high degree of subjective auditor judgement.
+Specifically, the estimate required significant auditor judgement because it is challenging, due to the time lag of information, to estimate sales subject to rebate as the products transition through the supply chain from the Company's wholesale distribution customers to retail lumberyards, and homebuilders.

-The primary procedures we performed to address this critical audit matter included the following.
-We tested certain internal controls over the Company's EWP rebate process, including the Company's controls over the evaluation of the available information related to the products as they transition through the supply chain.
+The following are the primary procedures we performed to address this critical audit matter.
+We evaluated the design and tested the operating effectiveness of certain internal controls over the customer rebates payable process.
+This included controls related to the Company's process to evaluate the information used to estimate sales subject to rebate related to the products as they transition through the supply chain.
 We evaluated the Company's ability to accurately estimate its year-end EWP rebate payable in the aggregate by comparing the prior year estimate to the actual rebate payments made.
-In addition, subsequent to year end, we tested a sample of EWP customer rebates at the individual customer level by developing an independent estimate of the payable utilizing key contract terms, current year reported sales, current year payment detail, and historic sales by customer to compare to the Company's estimate of the EWP payable required.
+In addition, subsequent to year end, we tested a sample of EWP rebates at the individual entity level by developing an independent estimate of the payable utilizing key contract terms, current year reported sales and usage metrics, current year payment detail, and historic sales and usage metrics to compare to the Company's estimate of the EWP payable required.